commandplaneio/copl/README.md

 # The Ultimate Workflow Tool for Remote Preview and Developer Environments

 This is the public releases page of copl.
 Check [the web site](https://beta.commandplane.io) for more info abotu how yoiu can benefit from copl.
+Some thoughts are presented [here.](https://excalidraw.com/#json=LxZyHok7YGiCmTjpcNzvk,QqfTmuSgxh-1VDRmbHNrQw)

 To reach out to us, email info@commandplane.io